 Local Search Factors

 Why is Search Engine Optimization so important?
 Well, if you’ve ever found yourself looking for a particular service, then the chances are good that you’ve used a search engine to do so.
 Studies have found that your page ranking on a Google search directly influences the amount of traffic your website receives.
 A poorly-ranked site will hardly get any traffic at all.
 To get the traffic your website deserves—not to mention the traffic your business needs to thrive, it is more important now than ever to make sure that your website is highly ranked and widely available to your potential customers.
 Every year through Moz.com, the top SEO minds across the world get together to discuss the most important positive and negative ranking factors in local search marketing.
-Here are some of the top local search ranking factors that every small business marketer should be aware of and practicing to get your company’s website noticed by Google’s evolving search algorithms.
+Here are some of the top local search ranking factors that every small business marketer should be aware of to get your company’s website noticed by Google’s evolving search algorithms.

 Domain Authority of Website